If you’re wondering what are the best meats for fondue, this article is for you.

 Meaning, you can easily replace your dipping bread with veggies or meat of your choice.
 Or replace your melted cheese with broth or oil.
 You can also experiment with various types of cheese.

-For example, you can mix cheddar cheese with some other cheeses and enjoy a good dish.
-Let’s get back to the meats.
+For example, you can mix your ideal cheddar cheese with some other cheeses and enjoy a good dish.
+Let’s get back to the meat.
 Dipping different meats into fondue goes way back to the French vineyards.

 Workers employed in the fields had to explore their creativity and find easy ways to satisfy their hunger after a long day at work.
 They would get some meat cuts and cook them in a pot of oil.
 This cooking style is known as Fondue Bourguignonne, meaning ‘beef fondue’.
 This is how fondue went viral.

 Meaning, it has spread far and wide since they didn’t have the Internet back then.
-Now, let’s take a look at some of the best meats for fondue you can use for your next special event.
+Now, let’s take a look at some of the best meats for this iconic Swiss dish you can use for your next special event.

 When cooking beef in fondue, you’re given flexibility.